 Optus vs Vodafone: 5G network coverage

 Both Optus and Vodafone are rolling out their own respective 5G mobile networks, focusing primarily on populated metropolitan areas.
-Optus says it’s “committed to the continual expansion of [its] 5G network” but that’s not exactly specific about the planned extend of the Optus 5G mobile network.
+Optus says its 5G network currently has over 1,000 live 5G sites, that cover over 1.4 million homes.

 Optus vs Vodafone: Which has the cheapest SIM Only plans?

-Sporadic deals notwithstanding, the cheap SIM Only end of town for Optus and Vodafone starts around the same price point.
+Sporadic deals notwithstanding, the cheap SIM-only end of town for Optus and Vodafone starts around a similar price point, with Voda coming in $4 cheaper.
 It’s safe to assume these plans are competing with each other, and both include unlimited standard national calls and texts as standard.

-If you’re willing to spend up to $10 more a month, the overall value improves for Optus and Vodafone plans, which you can see in the plans below.
+If you’re willing to spend more, however, the overall value improves significantly for both Optus and Vodafone plans, which you can see below.

 Optus vs Vodafone: Which has the biggest data mobile plan?